-But if you have $230 to spend on another Echo device, Alexa will play videos from YouTube or Amazon Prime on-demand.
+But if you have at least $130 to spend on another Echo device, Alexa will play videos from YouTube or Amazon Prime on-demand.
 In fact, you can even ask her to show you clips from your security camera.
 Meet Echo Show, the $230 Amazon Echo with a touchscreen display and its smaller sibling, the $130 Echo Spot.

 Same Ol' AI, Shiny New Features

 Alexa, the AI voice assistant living inside Amazon Echo, Echo Dot, Plus, Amazon Tap, and Echo Look, is the same AI living inside Echo Show and Spot.
 The things you ask Echo, you can ask the two devices.
 Now if you're wondering if they can hear as well as Echo, they can.

 Show has a total of eight built-in microphones with beam-forming technology and noise cancellation, allowing it to hear from across a room, even while playing music.
 Echo Spot has four far-field microphones but it also has beam-forming technology and noise cancellation.
 Regarding speakers, the two devices don't have multi-directional speakers like Amazon Echo but instead, use forward facing speakers.
 Show has two Dolby-powered stereo speakers (Echo's speaker is mono) that are powerful enough to fill an entire room.
 Spot has a weaker speaker but also has a built-in 3.5mm stereo jack port so you can connect it to your existing speaker system.
 It can also connect to Bluetooth speakers.

 As always, Alexa can play music from Amazon Music, Spotify, Pandora, TuneIn, iHeartRadio, or even from your connected Bluetooth device.